The Rape of the Lock: Description

 Pope's poem uses the traditional high stature of classical epics to emphasise the triviality of the incident.
-The abduction of Helen of Troy becomes here the theft of a lock of hair; the gods become minute sylphs; the shield of Achilles of Achilles' shield becomes an excursus on one of Belinda's petticoats.
+The abduction of Helen of Troy becomes here the theft of a lock of hair; the gods become minute sylphs; the description of Achilles' shield becomes an excursus on one of Belinda's petticoats.
 He also uses the epic style of invocations, lamentations, exclamations and similes, and in some cases adds parody to imitation by following the framework of actual speeches in Homer's Iliad.
 Although the poem is humorous at times, Pope keeps a sense that beauty is fragile, and emphasises that the loss of a lock of hair touches Belinda deeply.

 The humour of the poem comes from the storm in a teacup being couched within the elaborate, formal verbal structure of an epic poem.
 It is a satire on contemporary society which showcases the lifestyle led by some people of that age.
-Pope arguably satirises it from within rather than looking down judgmentally on the characters.
+Pope arguably satirises it from within rather than looking down judgementally on the characters.
 Belinda's legitimate rage is thus alleviated and tempered by her good humour, as directed by the character Clarissa.

 Dedicatory letter

-Pope added to the second edition the following dedicatory letter to Mrs. Arabella Fermor:
+In the second edition Pope added a dedicatory letter to Mrs. Arabella Fermor: